I got my first credit card before my 16th birthday.

 Why Build Kids’ Credit?

-It’s difficult to overstate the importance of good credit.
-A high credit score is your ticket to lower interest rates on secured and unsecured loans and lines of credit, including mortgages and credit cards.
-Even a small upward interest rate tick can increase the lifetime cost of a large loan by thousands or tens of thousands of dollars.
+The stakes are even higher for larger, secured loans, such as mortgages.
+Even a small upward interest rate tick can increase the lifetime cost of a mortgage loan by thousands or tens of thousands of dollars.

 And that’s assuming you qualify at all: Lenders generally won’t issue conventional home loans to buyers with FICO credit scores below 620, according to The Mortgage Reports.
 Nonconventional loans, such as FHA loans (500 minimum) and VA home loans (no minimum) are more lenient, but they’re either costlier or are only available to select groups, such as military veterans.